Mets minor league rankings

 AGE: 17 | DRAFTED: 2nd round (2013)

-In 46 innings since he’s been drafted, Taylor has allowed just 20 hits.
-But he’s walked 23.
-Was the Player To Be Named Later in the Ike Davis trade.
+In 27.2 pro innings since he’s been drafted, Taylor has allowed just eight hits.
+But he’s walked 15.

 AGE: 21 | DRAFTED: 1st round (2011)